FAQs

 Is this the same as the Snapper Rocks to Rainbow Bay Foreshore Precinct Masterplan?

-The City is currently undertaking engagement to inform a draft master plan for the Snapper Rocks to Rainbow Bay Foreshore Precinct.
-Although separate projects, there is significant overlap between the projects given their location.
-Together these two plans are working to protect and enhance this iconic area, so it can be enjoyed by generations to come.
+The Greenmount Headland Revitalisation project is separate to the Snapper Rocks to Rainbow Bay Foreshore Precinct master plan.
+However, there is some overlap between the projects given their location.
+Together, these two plans are working to protect and enhance this iconic area, so it can be enjoyed by generations to come.

 What will happen to the toilets?